-If you have neck or back pain, you might be wondering what you can do for some relief.
+If you have neck or back pain, you might wonder what you can do for relief.
 Massage chair pads to the rescue!

 Before you start shopping, know this: Massage chair pads aren’t the same as massage chairs.
 Massage chair pads work the same magic as a massage chair but are handy contraptions that strap onto or sit on a regular chair.
 Mechanisms inside the pad create a massaging sensation and sometimes generate heat to help relieve sore muscles.

 They’re a more affordable, targeted, and space-saving alternative to a full-on massage chair like you might find in a nail salon or mall kiosk and can save you multiple trips to the massage parlor to soothe sore muscles.

 When choosing a massage pad, functionality and comfort are important.
 We looked at a combination of massage features, durability, overall value, and customer reviews to find those that offer the most relief for the most people.

 |HoMedics Perfect Touch Heated Massage Cushion||yes||neck, shoulders, and back||connects to your smartphone|

 |COMFIER Vibration Massage Seat Cushion||yes||neck, shoulders, and back||three massage settings|

 |Snailax Vibration Massage Seat Cushion||yes||upper back, mid-back, lower back, and thighs||relaxing vibration massage|

 |Zyllion Shiatsu Back and Neck Massager||yes||neck, arms, hands, back, and legs||comes with a car adapter|

 |Healthy Spirit Gel Enhanced Seat Cushion||no||low back and glutes||easily portable with a machine-washable cover|